calvintaw/nextjs_tutorial/README.md

 </details>

-## Note
+## ⚠️ Note

 Removed experimental PPR due to bugs that blocked installation of `react-markdown-editor`.
-Could be a skill issue, but sharing in case it helps someone else.
+Could be a skill issue 🤷‍♂️, but sharing in case it helps someone else.

 <details>
 <summary><code>\app\(root)\startup\[id]\page.tsx</code>